ryanklarin/ryanklarin/README.md

 # Introducing Myself

 Hello, I'm Ryan.
-Aspiring Data Analyst with expertise in data analysis, data visualization, reporting
+Aspiring Data Analyst with expertise in data analysis, data visualization, and reporting

 - Data Collection and sharing on Kaggle
 - Querying data using SQL and spreadsheets